jordanmbarrows/growthcurve/dev/USERGUIDE_source.md

 Plate reader raw exports are technically CSVs, but they are often produced in a format that is not directly parseable by R without preprocessing.
 The required workflow is:

 1. Open the exported file in Excel
-2. Save As CSV (standard comma-separated format)
+2. Save As CSV using your local Excel default CSV format (comma- or semicolon-delimited)
 3. Use this saved file as the raw data input

 Skipping this step may cause parsing to fail.

 **Supported formats:** Plate reader files may be in either `block` or `wide` format.
 The app automatically detects which format is present and parses it accordingly.

-- **Block format** is the traditional repeating layout: In the traditional block layout, each timepoint appears as a plate-like numeric block with row labels in the first column.
-The current parser detects plate-like rectangular data regions flexibly rather than requiring fixed hard-coded positions.
-The parser (`read_plate_block_flexible()`) scans the file to locate all data blocks automatically, which allows it to handle non-standard layouts and partial plates (blocks smaller than a full 96-well plate).
-Block detection adds a small amount of runtime compared to fixed-position parsing.
+- **Block format** is the traditional repeating layout: each timepoint appears as a plate-like numeric block with row labels in the first column.
+The parser (`read_plate_block_flexible()`) detects these rectangular data regions flexibly rather than requiring fixed hard-coded positions.
 - **Wide format** has a single header row of well names and one row per timepoint.
 The parser (`read_plate_wide()`) reads this directly without block detection.

 ### 3.2 Raw Data File — oCelloscope

 oCelloscope files require a specific export and preparation workflow:

-4. Export the .xlsx file from the oCelloscope software
+1. Export the .xlsx file from the oCelloscope software
-5. Open in Excel
+2. Open in Excel
-6. Select the raw data sheet
+3. Select the raw data sheet
-7. Use Save As to save that sheet as a CSV
+4. Use Save As to save that sheet as a CSV using your local Excel default CSV format (comma- or semicolon-delimited)
+5. Use this saved file as the raw data input

 Direct oCelloscope CSV exports are not compatible with this pipeline.
 Only the workflow above produces a correctly formatted file.